-There are many reasons you should consider creating your estate plan.
-An estate plan will include powers of attorney that enable a person you choose to manage your finances and make medical decisions for you in the event you are unable to do so.
+There are many reasons you should consider creating your estate plan and learning more about Arizona estate planning laws.
+Arizona estate planning laws permit an Arizona estate plan to include powers of attorney that enables a person you choose to manage your finances and make medical decisions for you in the event you are unable to do so.
 An estate plan may also avoid the need for your family to hire attorneys to determine how your assets and debts are to be managed and divided.

 A Durable Power of Attorney, on the other hand, is meant to survive your death; meaning the person granted the power to act on your behalf may continue to do so upon your death.
 This does not mean he or she can do whatever they want with your assets.
 The person has a fiduciary duty to manage your assets and debts in a manner consistent with your estate plan.

 Lastly, you may have a Power of Attorney that only becomes effective if you become disabled and are unable to make medical or financial decisions for yourself.